fsquillace/pearl/README.md

 Just type one of the manuals you need in:

     man pearl.<TAB>

+## FAQ ##
+Q: I cannot uninstall modules: error: pathspec 'deinit' did not match any file(s) known to git.
+A: deinit command is available only for newer git releases >=1.8.

 ## Files ##
 *pearl* creates a config directory in ``~/.config/pearl`` which include